 Lots of gin and very little tea but hardly anyone was complaining.
-An immersive cocktail experience with a surreal and wacky Alice in Wonderland theme to get you in the festive party mood and the hosts delivered a five star knees-up that mixed theatre with a cocktail party.
+An immersive cocktail experience with a surreal and wacky Alice in Wonderland theme and the hosts delivering a five-star knees-up that mixed theatre with a cocktail party.

-The Cheshire Cat bar isn’t hard to locate in Notting Hill minutes from Westbourne Park tube, with its trademark Cheshire Cat sign grinning and swinging in the winter breeze.
-Upon entry you are led to a colourful, noisy cocktail reception and presented with a selection of crazy hats to wear throughout the evening.
-A welcome cocktail is yours before the white rabbit host lets on about what lies beyond the rabbit’s hole.
+The Cheshire Cat bar isn’t hard to locate in Notting Hill, minutes from Westbourne Park tube and with a Cheshire Cat sign grinning and swinging in the winter breeze.
+Upon entry you are led to a noisy, colourful, cocktail reception and presented with a selection of crazy hats to wear.
+A welcome cocktail is yours before the white rabbit host lets on about what lies beyond the Rabbit Hole.
 Welcome to Wonderland!

-One picks up that this is no ordinary party well before the white rabbit starts cussing chatty guests in a bawdy cockney accent for talking over him.
+You pick up this is no ordinary party well before the white rabbit starts cussing chatty guests in a bawdy cockney accent for talking over him.
 All in good spirits.
 Much talk of riddles and clues and other bizarrely dressed characters contributing to this cocktail conundrum.
-It’s no surprise, most of the guest believe the party has started even before we head down the Rabbit’s Hole to the actual Mad Hatter’s Gin and Tea Party where tables are laid out in a vibrantly neon room that accentuates the wonderland vibe.
+It’s no surprise most of the guests believe the party has started even before we head down the Rabbit’s Hole to the actual Mad Hatter’s Gin and Tea Party where tables are laid out in a vibrantly coloured room: rainbow-hued neon underscores the wonderland vibe.

-And there’s more riddles and bawdy theatrical comedy broken up by a booze mixologist showing you how to create their specially prepared Boë gin cocktails, which you, of course, get to drink.
-By the time you get to the fourth, you’d have forgotten the names of them, too absorbed in the wonderfully nonsensical frivolities and the pantomime atmosphere.
-But expect a Cheshire Cat Gin, a JaBOëwocky, a ‘Drink Me’ Boë and Alice’s Boë
+There’s more riddles and bawdy theatrical comedy broken up by a booze mixologist showing you how to create their specially prepared Boë gin cocktails, which you, of course, get to drink.
+By the time you get to the fourth, you’d have forgotten the names of them; too absorbed in the nonsensical frivolities and the pantomime atmosphere.
+Expect a Cheshire Cat Gin, a JaBOëwocky, a ‘Drink Me’ Boë and Alice’s Boë

-There’s a strong participatory element geared at getting you to step away from merely being an audience in a pantomime.
-Not too difficult to do when you’re sat at the very table where all the craziness is going on but helped in no small measure by the hosts picking out random individuals to engage further in the riddle quest.
+There’s a strong participatory element geared at getting you to step away from merely being a pantomime audience member.
+Not too difficult to do when you’re sat at the very table where all the Mad Hatter mayhem is going on but helped in no small measure by the hosts picking out random individuals to engage further in the riddle quest.